ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.7.0** *The Evil Lich Update*

+- ADDED ITEMS: Macho Moustache, Villainous Visage, Pulse Monitor, Pinball Wizard!
+- Yeah yeah it's not really a themed update, I know the name is a stretch :(
+- Updated TILER2 dependency to 6.1.0.

 **1.6.3**

 - Fixed Artifact of Safekeeping trying and failing to work in teleporterless stages (incl.
 Bazaar, final boss fights).